d-carrigg/BinWips/ReadMe.md

         Reserved Tokens
         ---------------
         {#Script#} The script content to compile

+    -HostReferences <String[]>
+        List of .NET assemblies for the host .exe to reference.
+These references will not be accessible from within the powershell script.

     -Resources <String[]>
         List of files to include with the app
                     - If -NoEmbedResources is specified then files are embedded in the exe.